WeiSHI7/datastory_template/index.md

   </div>
 </div>

-Female are mostly reviewing and writing about style.
-On the other hand man are more cited in areas of sport and Europe.
-This may lead to conclusion that different specialistic word help our model to predict better.
-We assume especially for sports and style that they have specialist topics which differ from others and therefore it might main factor allowng model to distinguish between these two classes.
+Despite the politics, women are mostly speak about review and style topics.
+On the other hand men are more cited in areas of sport and Europe.
+This may lead to a conclusion that different special word help our model to predict better.
+We assume especially for sports and style that they have special topics which differ from others and therefore it might be the main factor allowing our model to distinguish between these two classes.

 #### Date of birth
 <div class="row align-items-center no-gutters  mb-4 mb-lg-5">